-*Turn left and make your way south along the River Walk past the Arneson River Theater to the Court House (easy to see this funky reddish-pink stone building at street level from the river) and visit San Fernando Cathedral, which used to be the official center of San Antonio.
-(Look for the seal on the ground behind the altar.
-But not during mass!)
+*Turn left and make your way south along the River Walk past the Arneson River Theater to the Court House (easy to see this funky reddish-pink stone building at street level from the river) and visit San Fernando Cathedral.

 *Have dinner in South Town at the food trucks.
 If food trucks aren’t your thing (or if they won't be open when you're there), check out one of the many restaurants on or near the River Walk.

 If you find any broken links on this page, please let me know.